nicktodd/dockerlabs/docs/module2_docker.md

 ## Part 2: Run a Container

 Let's run up a container.
 We will use a  sample image from Dockerhub that contains a simple Spring Boot Application.
 The source code for the application we will be deploying can be found at https://github.com/nicktodd/basicspringapp.
-You don't need to go here since the Docker image is already in available.
+It is a basic Spring Boot application sample.
+You will see the source code in a later exercise.

-3. Initially, let's run the container in the simplest way.
+3. Initially, let's just run the container in the simplest way.
 Run the following command.

  ```docker run nicktodd40/compactdiscs ```